hortonworks/streamline/webservice/REST-Sample.md

      }
      ```
   The `deviceId` and `version` fields are assumed to be always present in the message header.
 This is used to uniquely identify
-  the datasource that produced the message in case there are multiple datasources publishing to same endpoint.
+  the datasource that produced the message in case there are multiple datasources publishing to same type queue/topic.

 2. Next we need to upload parser jars that know how to parse the data from these devices and produce a `Map<String, Object>`
    which is passed to downstream systems for further processing.